 Are LED lights bad for your eyes?

-Simply put, no. LED lights are perfectly safe for the eyes when used correctly.
-While there is no credible research linking LED light to eye damage, there are some studies suggest that it can be beneficial for eye health.
-There is clinical research showing that red light therapy can help slow retinal ageing and other age-related eye conditions, improving vision long-term.
+Rest assured, the LED lights in beauty devices are perfectly safe when used correctly.
+While there isn’t any credible research linking red LED light to eye damage, research suggests that some red light wavelengths can actually be beneficial for eye health, helping to slow retinal ageing and other age-related eye conditions and improving vision long-term.

 Should I wear eye protection with red light therapy?